vectorgrp/sil-kit/docs/usage/demos.rst

           --simulation-duration
             Sets the simulation duration (virtual time).
 Default: 1s --configuration
-            Path and filename of the participant configuration YAML or JSON file.
+            Path and filename of the participant configuration YAML file.
 Default: empty --write-csv
             Path and filename of CSV file with benchmark results.
 Default: empty
    *  -  Parameter Example